-The following table sets forth information concerning the exercise of stock option awards for the year ended December 31, 2020 for our executive officers.
+The following table sets forth information concerning the exercise of stock option awards for the year ended December 31, 2021 for our executive officers.

 Number of Shares

 Acquired on Value Realized on

-Name Exercise (#)(1) Exercise (\$)(
+Name Exercise (#) Exercise (\$)

-Michael D. Popielec 26,929 197,390
+Michael D. Popielec 19,292 (1) 143,942 (2)

+Philip A. Fain 23,160 (3) 161,888 (4)

-- (1) Represents shares of the Company's common stock acquired on November 23, 2020 upon the exercise of options for 300,000 shares of common stock otherwise expiring on December 30, 2020, net of shares of common stock having a fair market value equal to the aggregate exercise price of the shares of common stock for which the options were exercised together with the amount of minimum statutory tax withholdings. - (2) Represents the aggregate fair market value of the net shares of the Company's common stock acquired pursuant to the Company's 2004 LTIP.
+- (1) Represents shares of the Company's common stock acquired on August 10, 2021 and December 17, 2021 upon the exercise of options for 40,000 shares of common stock otherwise expiring on March 3, 2022 and the exercise of options for 20,000 shares of common stock other expiring on March 5, 2022, net of shares of common stock having a fair market value equal to the aggregate exercise price of the shares of common stock for which the options were exercised together with the amount of minimum statutory tax withholdings. - (2) Represents the aggregate fair market value of the net shares of the Company's common stock acquired pursuant to the Company's 2014 LTIP. - (3) Represents share of the Company's common stock acquired on March 1, 2021 upon the exercise of options for 70,000 shares of common stock otherwise expiring on March 4, 2021, net of shares of common stock having a fair value equal to the aggregate exercise price of the shares of common stock for which the options were exercised together with the amount of minimum statutory tax withholdings. - (4) Represents the aggregate fair market value of the net shares of the Company's common stock acquired pursuant to the Company's 2004 LTIP.